Gentopia-AI/GentPool/README.md

 # GentPool
-The pool of Agents for Gentopia
+The registry pool and benchmark of Agents in Gentopia.

 ## Install Gentopia
 Currently, we haven't registered Gentopia to pip.
 Fork and clone [Gentopia](https://github.com/Gentopia-AI/Gentopia) and install locally.